NABU Network: Hardware

-The heart of a NABU Personal Computer is a Z80A processor chip running at 3.58 MHz, 64 KB RAM, a Texas Instruments TMS9918A video chip with 16 KB RAM, and a General Instrument AY-3-8910 sound chip.
+The heart of a NABU Personal Computer is a Z80A processor chip running at 3.58 MHz, 64 KB RAM, a Texas Instruments TMS9918A video chip with 16 KB RAM, a General Instrument AY-3-8910 sound chip, and a Western Digital TR1863 UART to connect to the interface module (below).
 Data was served via a Gould SEL minicomputer.
 By default, the PCs lacked any individual offline storage, but an optional hard drive could be purchased.

-The interface module included four socketed chips: a TR1865CL-04, a full-duplex UART, an SC87253P 8-bit microprocessor, an N8X60N FIFO I/O controller and a pre-programmed ROM.
+The interface module included four socketed chips: a TR1865CL-04 full-duplex UART, an SC87253P 8-bit microprocessor, an N8X60N FIFO I/O controller and a pre-programmed ROM.
 The remainder of the parts on the board were numerous 74LS series logic ICs.
 There was an RF module that down-converted signals from the cable connection and up-converted requests to be sent to the server.
 There were four circuit boards for frequency synthesis, data in and out and RF conversion and dual helical coil bandpass filters.
 Download speeds over the cable TV line were up to 6.4 Mbit/second.